brandur/sorg/content/fragments/gh-ost.md

 published_at: 2016-08-03T07:59:34Z
 ---

-Yesterday, GitHub broadcasted a sense of self-satisfaction far and wide with the release of [Gh-ost][gh-ost], a tool to help makes changes to an online MySQL database.
+Yesterday, GitHub broadcasted an indomitable sense of self-satisfaction far and wide with the release of [Gh-ost][gh-ost], a tool to help makes changes to an online MySQL database.

 In MySQL, changes to a database's schema or indexes somewhat infamously require a full table lock which prevents other operations from running simultaneously.